UMAprotocol/UMIPs/UMIPs/umip-64.md

     3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5).
     4. Query the ETH/USD Price as per UMIP-6.
     5. Multiply the INDEX/ETH prices in steps 1, 2 and 3 by the ETH/USD price to get the respective INDEX/USD prices.
-    6. Take the median of prices acquired from step 4 and round to 6 decimals to get the INDEX/USD price.
+    6. Take the median of prices acquired from step 5
+    7. Take the result from step 6 and round to 6 decimals to get the INDEX/USD price.
-    7. (for USD/INDEX) Take the Inverse of the result of step 6 (1/ INDEX/USD) and round to 18 decimals to get the USD/INDEX price.
+    8. (for USD/INDEX) Take the Inverse of the result of step 6 (1/ INDEX/USD) and round to 18 decimals to get the USD/INDEX price.

 **For DPI/ETH and ETH/DPI**

     1. Query DPI/ETH Price from Uniswap using 1 minute TWAP (0x4d5ef58aac27d99935e5b6b4a6778ff292059991).
     2. Query DPI/ETH Price from Sushiswap using 1 minute TWAP (0x34b13f8cd184f55d0bd4dd1fe6c07d46f245c7ed).
     3. Query DPI/ETH Price from Balancer using 1 minute TWAP (0x2aa3041fe813cfe572969216c6843c33f14f9194).
-    4. Take the median of prices acquired from steps 1, 2, and 3 and round to 18 decimals get the final DPI/ETH price.
+    4. Take the median of prices acquired from steps 1, 2, and 3
+    5. Take the result from step 4 and round to 18 decimals to get the final DPI/ETH price.
-    5. (for ETH/DPI) Take the Inverse of the result of step 4 (1/ DPI/ETH) and round to 18 decimals to get the ETH/DPI price.
+    6. (for ETH/DPI) Take the Inverse of the result of step 4 (1/ DPI/ETH) and round to 18 decimals to get the ETH/DPI price.

 **For DPI/USD and USD/DPI**